EgonOlsen71/petsciiator/README.md

 ![joystick](https://jpct.de/pix/joystick/stick.jpg)

 By default, the colorful color mapper will be used and the background color will be auto detected.
-In this case, color 15 is taken as a background color.
+In this case, color 15 is taken as the background color.
 This will provide the most detail in regions of the image which contain at least one pixel in this color.
 You can clearly see this on the fabric in the background and the stick's edges.
-The call to generate this image is simply: *petscii stick.jpg*
+The call to generate this image is simple: *petscii stick.jpg*

 ![joystick color 15](https://jpct.de/pix/joystick/stick_15.png)